bkushigian/gto-workbook/solutions/semi-bluffs-and-protection/bn-rfi-bb-call.md

         aggression should be easy for them to handle...we want to give them tough decisions, but a polar range has relatively easy decisions facing a bet.
 This makes our hand kinda tough to play.

+        + **From the solver:** Wrong.
+We still have 0.72 EV...I was not expecting this.
+I suppose this is a strong enough draw that we can continue to play aggressively.

+          After we get x/r'd the solver uses the following turn strategy:

+          - Fold any A or 8 turn (afraid of 44), and folds 33% of the time on a 4 turn (afraid of 44, but only one combo now).

+          - On any other turn we call.

     7. **What are this hand's incentives on this flop?
 Does it want to bet or check?
 If it wants to bet, what sizing does it prefer?
 Do these incentives line up with the strategy you proposed for your range above?**